Skip banner and navigation tools.

 Time formats

-Although none of the time fields is mandatory, there are several places you may wish to enter a time: the "Start time" box, to specify which data should be included in your products, and to generate time-resolved spectra.
+Although none of the time fields is mandatory, there are several places you may wish to enter a time.
 The same formats are acceptable in each box, although see the important caveat for calendar dates.

 Note that dates before the Swift epoch of 2001 January 01 are not accepted.